The K-theory cochains of H-spaces and height 1 chromatic homotopy theory: Evaluation of the comparison map

-\begin{itemize} \item The first row is obtained by applying $\KU_p \hotimes {-}$ to the fibre sequence of Theorem~\ref{thm:Phi_fibre_seq_bousfield}. \item In the first triple of vertical maps, we have used the natural equivalences $\Phi_1 \Omega^\infty \simeq L_{\K(1)}$ and $\mathop{L_{\K(1)}}\tM^\vee(G)\simeq M^\vee(G)$. \item The second triple of vertical maps is the $\KU_p$-linear Behrens--Rezk comparison map.
-For the left vertical map, it is the comparison map for the space $X$, and for the last two it is for the space $\Omega^\infty \tM^\vee(G)$. \item The third row is (up to equivalence) obtained by taking the TAQ-cohomology of the $\KU_p$-cochains of the diagram of Theorem~\ref{thm:Phi_fibre_seq_bousfield}. \item In the third triple of vertical maps, the last two are given by the natural transformation $\TAQ(\eps)^\vee$ discussed above.
-This defines in particular the fourth row. \end{itemize}
+as follows. \begin{letterenum} \item The first row is obtained by applying $\KU_p \hotimes {-}$ to the fibre sequence of Theorem~\ref{thm:Phi_fibre_seq_bousfield}. \item In the first triple of vertical maps, we have used the natural equivalence~\eqref{eq:Phi_of_modification} to identify $\Phi_1 \Omega^\infty \tM^\vee(G)$ with $M^\vee(G)$. \item The second triple of vertical maps is the $\KU_p$-linear Behrens--Rezk comparison map.
+For the left vertical map, it is the comparison map for the space $X$, and for the last two it is the comparison map for the space $\Omega^\infty \tM^\vee(G)$. \item The third row is (up to equivalence) obtained by taking the TAQ-cohomology of the $\KU_p$-cochains of the diagram of Theorem~\ref{thm:Phi_fibre_seq_bousfield}. \item In the third triple of vertical maps, the last two are given by the natural transformation $\TAQ(\eps)^\vee$ discussed above.
+This defines in particular the fourth row. \end{letterenum} \end{construction}

 All squares are obtained by applying a natural transformation, and so they come with homotopies witnessing their commutativity.
 We still need to identify the bottom row with the fibre sequence

 obtained by taking TAQ-cohomology of the presentation from Theorem~\ref{thm:cochain_presentation}.
 This will follow from the following two lemmas.